Helping adult children move out in Metro Vancouver

 So the kids have grown up and are ready to leave the nest.
-For some, maybe they’re movingout for university or college.
+For some, maybe they’re moving out for university or college.
 A few of your children could be eager to jump into the workforce right after high school.
 Others may have graduated from a post-secondary institution and are ready to pursue a career.
-Regardless of why, we figured we’d offer a few pointers that would assist any parent who’s looking to help their adult children moveout in Vancouver.
+Regardless of why, we figured we’d offer a few pointers that would assist any parent who’s looking at helping adult children move out in Vancouver.

 Teach your kids what to look for in a lease